Davinson Sánchez: Senior team

 Colombia manager José Pékerman called up Sánchez for a training squad with the senior Colombia squad in February 2016.
 On 26 August 2022, he was named in Colombia's squad for the 2018 World Cup qualifiers against Venezuela and Brazil.
 On 19 November, Sánchez made his debut against Argentina.

 In May 2018, he was named in Colombia's preliminary 35-man squad for the 2018 FIFA World Cup in Russia.
 In June 2018, he was named in Colombia's final 23-man squad for the 2018 FIFA World Cup in Russia.
 He played in all three group matches and their round of 16 match against England.

 In June 2019, he started in three of the four games at the 2019 Copa América, helped the team keep a clean sheet and beat Argentina for the first time in 12 years.
 The team however lost in the quarter-final against Chile after a penalty shoot-out.

 On 10 June 2021, Sánchez was included in Reinaldo Rueda's 23-man squad for the 2021 Copa América in Brazil.
 He featured in all of Colombia's matches as the team secured bronze after defeating Peru 3–2 for the third-place playoff.

 On 19 November 2022, Sánchez scored his first international goal in a 2–0 friendly win against Paraguay.

+On 14 June 2024, Sánchez was named into 26-man squad for the 2024 Copa América.
+During the competition, Sánchez played every single match in the competition, and helped the team to get into a Copa América final after 23 years, scoring a single goal, but being essential in the tournament.